Young Gulf Arabs question tradition of cousin marriages

 "My parents are both first cousins.
 My aunt married a first cousin and had two children, both of whom died young.
 I'm now afraid I'll get diabetes, because everyone in my family has it."

-In recent years Gulf countries have introduced mandatory premarital testing for genetic diseases including sickle cell anaemia, as well as infectious diseases such as hepatitis and HIV.
-In Qatar, counselling is required if a potential genetic problem is detected, though the couple are free to marry if they choose.
+In recent years Gulf countries have introduced mandatory premarital testing for genetic diseases including sickle cell anemia, as well as infectious diseases such as hepatitis and HIV.
+In Qatar, counseling is required if a potential genetic problem is detected, though the couple are free to marry if they choose.

 Yet even Tadmouri, a geneticist, acknowledges that the social advantages of marrying a family member might outweigh the potential genetic disadvantages in some societies.